ankitdey-marsh/mini_project/README.md

 ## Data Sources

 - **Satellite Data**: The project utilizes data from Google Earth to analyze temperature, vegetation, and air quality.
-- **Chennai City Data**: Specific regions within Chennai, India, were analyzed to demonstrate the capabilities of CoolMetrix.
+- **All Major cities data**: All major prominent cities all across India, were analyzed to demonstrate the capabilities of CoolMetrix.

 ## Cooling Action Suggestions